-An online course should be a shortcut to an outcome, and you're better off if that outcome is a tangible change your audience will be able to notice.
-Sure, it'd be great to make them an expert on all things dog training, but if you're instead giving them a focused course that will help them leash train their rescue dog in five weeks, that single improvement will be more valuable to them than a vague overview.
+A good online course idea is a shortcut to an outcome.
+And you’re better off if that outcome is a tangible change.
+Sure, it’d be great to make your students an expert on all things dog training.
+However, if you give them a focused course that will help them leash train their rescue dog in five weeks, that single improvement will be more valuable to them than a vague overview.

-In other words, don't make your audience wade through a bunch of information that isn't relevant to them or their struggles to get to the good stuff.
+In other words: Don’t make your audience wade through a bunch of information that isn’t relevant to them.

 When we talked to Joseph Michael, he mentioned going “four deep” with your online course idea.
 This means you should really narrow down your niche and hone in on a very specific pain point.